Background

 - Upgraded to

-. - Devtools project upgraded to
+manifest v3. - Devtools project upgraded to

-. - Developed with
+webpack@5. - Developed with

-. - Support for response-based communication mechanisms.
+vue@2.7.16. - Support for response-based communication mechanisms.

 Issue: Page Lag on Entry